AidanRocke/deep_rectifiers/README.rst

-Tools for analysing deep recitifier networks
+Tools for analysing deep rectifier networks
 ============================================

 A set of tools for analysing deep fully-connected recitifer networks i.e. networks with ReLU activation.
 Specific tools include methods for experimental